pelias/whosonfirst/README.md

 ## Requirements

-Node.js 6, or 8 (the latest in the 8 series is currently recommended).
+Node.js 6 or newer (the latest in the 8 series is currently recommended).

 ## Types